GracieCreates/Git_Github/README.md

 4. Create a new folder
 ___
 ## Open your **Terminal**
-5. enter these 2 lines (seperately)
+5. enter these 2 lines
 ```bash
 	cd <named folder>